ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

 ## Provisioning a virtual machine without an initial boot volume
 {: #empty-vm}

-Create and deploy a virtual server instance (VM) without an initial boot volume.
+Create and deploy a virtual server instance (VSI) without an initial boot volume.

 The VSIs without boot volume can be used for cloning operations.
 These VSIs are not bootable until a boot volume is attached post provisioning.
 The following table shows which images are deployed based on your OS selection:

-When you attach boot volume post provisioning of the VM, the boot image still shows the OS-specific image without the boot volume name.
+When you attach boot volume post provisioning of the VSI, the boot image still shows the OS-specific image without the boot volume name.
 {: note}

 | OS selected | Image deployed                  |